 Sheldon K. Goodman is a qualified City of Westminster Guide who works in HR for his day job: by night his passion is the past, our changing landscape and what went before us.
 Sheldon regularly guides in Tower Hamlets Cemetery Park and is also one of the creators and official guides that leads the yearly Pride in London Walk around Saucy Soho.

 Christina Owen co-founded the Cemetery Club.
-She always has about 10 cameras swinging around her neck, and documents each cemetery visit using mainly her phone.
 A Paramedic by day (and sometimes by night), she is interested in not only Victorian history, but also the more recent past, and adds a different and often quirky perspective to Cemetery Club.
 Christina has since opened her own site, The Cemetery Diaries.

 Caroline Swan has been living and working in London since 2011.
 Caroline started studying for a doctorate at Birkbeck, University of London in 2015 – with research focussing on the development of civic pride, local identities and democracy in London’s boroughs between 1889 and 1939.
 Caroline also authors the popular Flickering Lamps blog.